Bhoomi3122/CampusRecords-Student-Records-Management-Platform---React-App/README.md

 6. **Error Handling**:
    - Provides user-friendly error messages for validation failures and other potential issues to enhance the user experience.

+7. **Local Storage**:
+   - Uses local storage for data management, allowing for quick access and manipulation of student records.
+This can be easily replaced with a MongoDB database for more advanced data handling in the future.

 ## Technologies Used
 - **Frontend**: React, HTML, CSS, JavaScript
+- **Database**: Local Storage (can be replaced with MongoDB)
 - **Version Control**: Git